Rebecca: The Return To Manderley

 Five days after they are married, Rebecca tells Max her story.
 For the first time in her life she feels ready to trust someone.
 She takes a risk with her vulnerability, but she loses.
 Years later, Maxim will recount how Rebeca told him ‘... things I shall never repeat to a living soul.’
 He does not have the emotional depth to hold what he has heard.
 It is not that he does not want to, he can’t.
 He is psychologically cut off from what Rebecca shares with him, it is beyond his emotional comprehension and it triggers his own trauma.
 His constructed sense of masculinity is threatened by Rebecca's story and so he retreats, emotionally and physically.

-This uneasy marriage is built out of the ancestral rubble that is Manderley, it is all facade and show.
-But for Rebecca, Manderley represents more than that.
-When she first sees this faded, crumbling country house, she knows she has found home.
-It is the one thing that saves her, and so she sets about lovingly rebuilding every part of it, just as she tries to rebuild the relationship with Max.
+This uneasy marriage is built out of the ancestral rubble that is Manderley.
+When Rebecca first sees its faded, crumbling facade, she knows she has found home, a secure base and sanctuary; she senses the ghosts within its stones and so she sets about lovingly rebuilding every part of the house, just as she tries to rebuild the relationship with Max.
 His inability to love her complexity, trauma and brilliance is what destroys both of them and so Manderley must be eventually be destroyed too.